workflowhub-eu/about/Registering-a-workflow-with-a-diagram-and-abstract-CWL.md

 ##  Check the uploaded workflow

 Make sure that all the metadata you filled in previously is showed properly and is correct.
 WorkflowHub generates an RO-crate based on these files and the metadata you filled in while registering the workflow.
-Click **Download RO crate** to check wether all metadata files (JSONLD and HTML) are correctly generated.
+Click **Download RO-Crate** to check wether all metadata files (JSONLD and HTML) are correctly generated.

 ![](images/result_diagram_CWLabstract.PNG)